boonebgorges/bp-groupblog/readme.txt

 3) You are done!

+4) If you want to override the theme files, just copy the 'groupblog' folder into your active theme and modify to your needs.

 NOTE: You *must* activate this component AFTER bp has been activated.

 == Frequently Asked Questions ==